Optimal Quoting under Adverse Selection and Price Reading: Informational Risk: A First-Order Perspective

 \subsubsection{Optimal Quotes}

 The above first-order expansion quantifies the impact of informational risk on the risk-adjusted expected PnL of the market maker.
-In order to address the optimal behavior of the market maker, we also need a first-order expansion of the maximizers in the definition of the Hamiltonian functions.\\
+In order to address the optimal behaviour of the market maker, we also need a first-order expansion of the maximisers in the definition of the Hamiltonian functions.

 Writing

 we have